ansuman-shukla/Medical_CREW/README.md

-Here's the README formatted properly for a `README.md` file, ensuring that Markdown syntax is correctly applied:
+Here's the updated README file that includes instructions for creating the environment variable file and a detailed explanation of how the application works.

 ---